KevinKra/My_notes/AWS/solutions_architect.md

 - **When you terminate an EC2 instance will the root and EBS volumes all terminate?**
   _No.
 When you terminate an EC2 instance only the root volume will terminate with it.
 You will need to manually terminate additional EBS volumes that you had provisioned._

+- **You have an already existing unencrypted root device volume, what is the process for encrypting it?**

 ---